 Juan Manuel and Taa Pit’s two dedicated teachers, Deborah and Juan Martin, began preparing for our 15 international participants months before our arrival.
 Circles were held with Taa Pit’s board and parent group to introduce our Journey and explain why such an international group would be so eager to come to Lake Atitlan to listen and learn from these Maya families.

 Our impending arrival sparked something powerful in the parent community: a resurgence of interest in their own history and culture.
-Grandparents, parents and teachers took the children to sacred sites to share stories and spiritual traditions (see Nancy Lynn’s beautiful photo from one of those outings, above).
+Grandparents, parents and teachers took the children to sacred sites to share stories and spiritual traditions.

 When we arrived, we found that parents had stepped into leadership for the first time in Taa Pit’s history to plan entire programs and experiences to teach us about their culture.
 We were invited into the homes of Mayan families who had never hosted an outsider before, to visit with the family and learn how to make tortillas, chocolate, their sacred corn drink, and back-strap weaving.
 We went up the San Pedro volcano with farmers to learn about coffee, pesticides, sustainability, and the fragile ecosystem of Lake Atitlan.